ICanBoogie/ICanBoogie/README.md

 ICanBoogie has built-in multi-site support and can be configured for different domains.
-Even if you are dealing with only one domain, this feature can be used to provide different configuration for the "dev", "stage", and "production" version of a same application.
+Even if you are dealing with only one domain, this feature can be used to provide different configuration for the "dev", "stage", and "production" versions of a same application.

 The intended location for your custom application code is in a separate "protected" directory, but another directory can be defined with the `app-root` _autoconfig_ directive.
 The directory is